 eLearning videos can be used in so many different scenarios around the workplace.
-With versatility being one of their greatest selling points, videos are an ideal medium for delivering formal training such as professional skills, soft skills and compliance while they can also be used to familiarise staff with new tools and concepts.
-And the best part, you don’t need to pay an experienced professional to run the training session over and over again!
-But how effective are your eLearning videos at doing the job they’re meant to do?
+They are very versatile and it is an ideal medium for delivering formal training.
+The best part about these eLearning videos is that you don’t need to pay a professional to run the training session over and over again!
+The question is, how effective are your eLearning videos at doing what they’re meant to do?

-The problem is, many traditional eLearning videos are created using the passive approach to learning – that is, delivering a linear story which runs continuously from the moment learners hit the ‘play’ button.
-Unsurprisingly, this experience isn’t great for keeping people engaged and on the ball.
+The problem is that many traditional eLearning videos use the passive approach to learning.
+That is, delivering a continuous linear story from the moment the viewer hits the ‘play’ button.
+Lo and behold, this experience isn’t great for keeping people engaged.

-So, here’s a quick guide to creating eLearning videos that are incredibly successful when it comes to encouraging that all-important audience participation!
+So, here’s a quick guide to creating eLearning videos that are successful.
+After all, we all want total audience participation right?

 Don’t be afraid to branch out and reach out

-Viewers often lose connection with eLearning videos that take a ‘one-size-fits-all’ approach to sharing knowledge.
-This is because learners either find themselves listening to a drone of information they already know, or on the receiving end of lessons that are completely irrelevant for their job.
+Viewers tend to lose connection with videos that take a standardised approach.
+Why?
+Because viewers don’t like listening to a bunch of information they already know.
+Especially if they’re receiving lessons that are irrelevant for the job.

-Branching is an effective way to ensure your videos cater to a wide range of individuals and their knowledge base.
-It essentially means incorporating a comprehensive menu at the start of the video, so learners can select chapters (or part thereof) that are most suitable to them.
-And you don’t have to stop there.
-Branching menus can also be presented at intervals throughout the duration of a video so participants are empowered to shape the direction of their training according to individual needs and preferred scenarios.
+This is why branching is a brilliant solution.
+It is a way to ensure that your videos cater to a wide range of individuals and their knowledge base.
+How is this achieved?
+By incorporating a comprehensive menu at the start of the video.
+This enables viewers to select chapters that are most suitable to them.
+Additionally, presenting branching menus at intervals throughout the video will then allow viewers to shape the direction of their training according to their individual needs and scenarios.

 Test and recap

-Pop quizzes and questions are great for instilling a real sense of purpose and value among eLearners.
-They’re a constant reminder of why the audience is doing what they’re doing, how much they’re actually taking in and where their strengths and weaknesses lie.
+Pop quizzes and questions are great for instilling a real sense of value among eLearners.
+They’re a constant reminder of why the audience is doing what they’re doing.
+It is also a means to see how much they’re actually taking in and where their strengths and weaknesses lie.

-These types of insightful and useful interactions could come in several forms.
-These include one-off questions, multiple choice questions or game-like scenarios such as filling in the blanks, drag and drop exercises or matching summaries with images or diagrammatic representations.
+These insightful and useful interactions could come in several forms.
+Whether they be multiple choice or one-off questions or even game-like scenarios such as filling in the blanks.

 Pass me the zoom lens!